 Appalachian Regional Healthcare System

 Appalachian Regional Healthcare System (ARHS) is the leading healthcare system in the High Country.
-Committed to building a healthier community and simply Making Life Better, ARHS offers access to two hospitals, thirteen medical offices and twenty-two outpatient services.
+Committed to building a healthier community and simply Making Life Better, ARHS offers access to three hospitals, fifteen medical offices and twenty-seven outpatient services.
 Appalachian Regional Healthcare System strives to continuously provide all members of the community with access to the best possible medical treatment, illness prevention, research, and wellness education.
 Visit apprhs.org for more information.

 Appalachian Regional Medical Associates

 Since 2006, Appalachian Regional Medical Associates (ARMA) has assisted in providing healthcare access to residents of the High Country and surrounding communities.
-The multispecialty medical practice group offers services including cardiology, family medicine, gastroenterology, general surgery, gynecology, internal medicine, obstetrics, orthopedics, pulmonology, rheumatology, thoracic surgery, urology, urgent care, vascular surgery, and women’s health.
+The multispecialty medical practice group offers services including family medicine, gastroenterology, general surgery, gynecology, internal medicine, obstetrics, orthopedics, pulmonology, rheumatology, thoracic surgery, urology, vascular surgery, and women’s health.
 Each ARMA medical office utilizes an electronic medical record system that allows patients to easily transition from one ARMA practice to another.
-For more information, visit apprhs.org/appalachianregionalmedicalassociates/.
+For more information, visit apprhs.org/arma.

 Watauga Medical Center

-Serving the community since 2007, Watauga Medical Center is a licensed 117-bed regional medical complex, offering both primary and secondary acute and specialty care.
+Watauga Medical Center is a licensed 117-bed regional medical complex, offering both primary and secondary acute and specialty care.
 Patients are offered the best care with access to services including cancer treatment, respiratory therapy, imaging, radiology, laboratory services, surgery, cardiology, pain management, wound care, emergency services, and physical and occupational rehabilitation therapy.
-Watauga Medical Center’s campus is also home to Seby B. Jones Regional Cancer Center and The Cardiology Center.
+Watauga Medical Center’s campus is also home to Seby B. Jones Regional Cancer Center and the Heart & Vascular Center.
 Certified by the Joint Commission, Watauga Medical Center is an accredited Primary Stroke Center.
 Visit apprhs.org/wataugamedical/ to learn more.

 Charles A. Cannon Jr. Memorial Hospital